 With Physiomesh, plaintiffs’ lawyers have filed surgical mesh lawsuits alleging the multi-layer coating prevented adequate incorporation of the mesh.
 The result was victims coming in for a common type of hernia and having serious post-surgery complications because the polypropylene mesh portion of the Physiomesh could not withstand normal abdominal forces.

 LifeCell Strattice Lawsuits

 The LifeCell Strattice is the brand name for yet another hernia mesh implant that has caused several problems and prompted product liability lawsuits.
-The Strattice is manufactured by LifeCell Corp., which is a subsidiary of Allergan Inc.
+LifeCell Corp., an Allergan Inc. subsidiary, manufactures the Strattice.

 The Strattice was first released in the U.S. market in 2010 around 2010 and has been used in thousands of hernia repair surgeries over the last decade.
 The Strattice mesh implant is primarily used in parastomal and inguinal hernia repair surgeries and abdominal wall surgery.